 Now that you’ve reviewed the different types of Jeep kayak racks, you can make the best decision when buying your new rack.

-We’ve narrowed down the most top-rated kayak racks for Jeeps.
+We’ve narrowed down the top-rated kayak racks for Jeeps.
 We’ve evaluated and included both hitch and roof-mounted kayak racks.

 Keep in mind that you’ll need some roof crossbars in order to use any style of kayak rack.

-1. Rhino Rack T-Loader (Hitch-Mounted)
+1. Rhino Rack T-Loader Hitch-mounted (Best overall)

 If your kayak is long, you may want to invest in a hitch kayak rack to transport your kayak safely.